mnruecke/WOTAN/README.md

 10. For using the HC-05 bluetooth module: a) connect it as indicated in the schematic in the Creator IDE and b) go into *main.c* and set the two variables *BLE_available* and *BLE_baud_rate* at the beginning to the correct values (see comments in code).

 11. Push the boundaries of MPI hardware development beyond good and evil

+## WOTAN_simplified
+Firmware for the PSoc Chip that allows to receive an arbitrary sequence via the USBFS interface (see *generate_sequence.py*).
+The sequence is then stored in the Flash.
+On first startup after loading the firmware to PSoC it generates an default sequence.
+The PSoc can be controlled using the Python script *usbfs_control.py*.
+## generate sequency
+Python script that allows to send an arbitrary sequence to the PSoc with Firmware *WOTAN\_simplified* The *com_port* variable must be adapted
+## usbfs.py
+Python script that